SquilliamX/Simple-Storage/notes.md

+# Notes

+---

+## Getting Started

+To start a new foundry project, run `forge init`
+To compile a foundry project, run `forge build`

+`forge` is used to compile and interact with our contracts `cast` is used to interact with contracts that have already been deployed.
+`anvil` is used to spin up a local blockchain in out terminal for testing.

+---

 **_ NEVER USE A .ENV FOR PRODUCTION BUILDS, ONLY USE A .ENV FOR TESTING _**

 to deploy a Singular Contract while testing on anvil or a testnet: